polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/executor.md

 The culmination of the properties listed on this page allows for Substrate-based blockchains to perform "forkless runtime upgrades".
 This means that the upgrade of the runtime logic can happen in real time without causing a fork in the network.

-To perform a forkless runtime upgrade, Substrate uses existing runtime logic to update the Wasm runtime stored on the blockchain to a new version with new logic.
+To perform a forkless runtime upgrade, Substrate uses existing runtime logic to update the Wasm runtime stored on the blockchain to a new consensus-breaking version with new logic.
 This upgrade gets pushed out to all syncing nodes on the network as a part of the consensus process.
-Once the Wasm runtime is upgraded, the executor will see that the native runtime version no longer matches this new Wasm runtime.
+Once the Wasm runtime is upgraded, the executor will see that the native runtime `spec_name`, `spec_version`, or `authoring_version` no longer matches this new Wasm runtime.
 As a result, it will fall back to execute the canonical Wasm runtime instead of using the native runtime in any of the execution processes.

 ## Next Steps